cbare/cbare.github.io/_drafts/azure.md

 categories: devops
 ---

 Microsoft technology is very entrenched in the Wellington tech scene.
 Below are notes taken along the journey up the learning curve of Azure from a data and Python perspective.
-Now that the [BDFL Emeritus has joined up][100], one would hope that Python will get first classtreatment on Azure.
+Now that the [BDFL Emeritus has joined up][100], one would hope that Python will get first class treatment on Azure.

 ## The Good Parts